Last updated: May 29, 2023

 Urine drug tests

 Until fairly recently, the urine test was the only drug test available on the market.
 It’s mandated for use by the DOT and is used by the majority of general workforce employers as well.
-Though they can’t give an exact picture of “real-time” impairment, the urine test is cost-effective, extremely accurate, and thanks to advances in technology, it’s become more capable of detecting attempts to falsify the test.
+Though they can’t give an exact picture of “real-time” impairment, the urine test is cost-effective and accurate.
+Moreover, thanks to advances in technology, it’s become more capable of detecting attempts to falsify the test.

 For example, sometimes drug users add adulterants to mask the THC found in the system.
 Moreover, synthetic urine is the newest “sure thing” to hit the market.
 Apparently, manufacturers have come up with a pretty accurate substitute.
 However, advances in testing and the trained eye of lab technicians are a force to reckon with.
 Most drug abusers find that out the hard way when their attempt to get over on their employers is abruptly shut down.